 All dependent services must be included as allowed services in the same VPC Service Controls perimeter.
 For example, since Ads Data Hub relies on BigQuery, BigQuery must also be added.
 In general, VPC Service Controls best practices recommend including all services in the perimeter, i.e. "restricting all services".

-Customers with multi-tier Ads Data Hub account structures (such as agencies with subsidiaries) should have all of their admin projects in the same perimeter.
-For simplicity, Ads Data Hub recommends that customers with multi-tier account structures restrict their admin projects to the same Google Cloud organization.
+Customers with dual-tier Ads Data Hub account structures, such as agencies with subsidiaries, should have all of their admin projects in the same perimeter.
+For simplicity, Ads Data Hub recommends that customers with dual-tier account structures restrict their admin projects to the same Google Cloud organization.